 (The OECD administers the PISA test, the world-famous international academic ranking.)
 That's right.
 A little bit of computer use was modestly positive, the authors found.
 Now let's move to the U.S. Education Week.
 We Ask, We Listen, We Learn.
 I’ve been a math educator for more than fifty years, and I thought that by now I’d probably heard every possible answer to problems I’d given students.

 They just start computing as soon as they’re done reading the problem.”
 “They don’t even realize this is exactly the same type of situation as the problem we did yesterday!”
 Math Teachers Should Encourage Their Students to Count Using Their Fingers in Class.
 A few weeks ago I (Jo Boaler) was working in my Stanford office when the silence of the room was interrupted by a phone call.

 A mother called me to report that her 5-year-old daughter had come home from school crying because her teacher had not allowed her to count on her fingers.
 This is not an isolated event—schools across the country regularly ban finger use in classrooms or communicate to students that they are babyish.
 This is despite a compelling and rather surprising branch of neuroscience that shows the importance of an area of our brain that “sees” fingers, well beyond the time and age that people use their fingers to count.
-In a study published last year, the researchers Ilaria Berteletti and James R.